algosup/2024-2025-project-2-serious-game-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 ### Personas

-The primary users of [Game name] include:
+The primary users of *Forsaken Planet* include:

 #### Modern Gamer